shivamrai27/Hotel-Management/README.md

 # Hotel-Management
-Click on branch and Master branch you will get file
+Click on branches and Master branch you will get file